BerkeleyHCI/edg-ide/developing.md

 2. Under Project Settings > Project, set the Project SDK to be Java 11.
 3. Clean and recompile until it works.
 Hopefully.

+Or, if running from command-line SBT - not confirmed working:
+1. Follow the choosing JDK instructions at https://www.jetbrains.com/help/idea/2020.2/switching-boot-jdk.html (make sure to choose right version of IntelliJ)

 ## Linking PyCharm sources